-Students are expected to be well groomed and neatly dressed while maintaining good hygiene while on school property and/or in attendance at a school sponsored event.
-Students are to use discretion in their dress and are not permitted to wear apparel that causes a substantial disruption in the school environment.
+The dress and appearance of students is the responsibility of parents/guardians and students.
+Students are expected to be well groomed, and neatly dressed, and while maintaining good hygiene while on school property and/or in attendance at a school sponsored event.
+Students are to use discretion in their dress.
+Dress and appearance must not disrupt the educational process, interfere with the maintenance of a positive teaching/learning climate, or compromise reasonable standards of health, safety, and decency.
 The school does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks, and twists.
+Cooperation between home and school, based on common sense by all parties involved, should result in acceptable and appropriate dress assuring a climate conducive for learning.
 The administration and staff reserve the right to regulate extreme modes of dress or any type of dress that is distracting or disruptive to the education process.
+The school administrator is the final authority for determining the appropriateness of a student's appearance.
+Book bags and purses are not to be brought to class or homerooms.